Skip to content

 Fine motor skills need controlled movement of the fingers and hands.
 Skills such as doing up buttons, threading, drawing and writing are fine motor skills.

-Schools can offer activities and programmes which support the development of these skills.
-However, if these have been tried for a sustained period of time, without improvement, the school might wish to discuss a referral to Children’s Integrated Therapy and Equipment Service (CITES) with you, in order to get further advice.
+It may be that they have tried these programmes for a sustained period of time without improvement.
+If this is the case, they might wish to make a referral to Children’s Integrated Therapy and Equipment Service (CITES).
+This will enable them to get further advice.

-East Sussex School Health and Children’s Integrated Therapy Services
+East Sussex School Health and CITES

 Adaptions